Variations on a Theme: Modernism in Art and Music

 “To continue in one path is to go backward”– Igor Stravinsky

 Dr Charlotte de Mille curates The Courtauld Gallery’s music programme.
-With them she co–authored Animating Art History, a joint initiative with Central St. Martin’s and the University for the Creative Arts, which was long-listed for a Clore Award in Museum Learning.
+With the Gallery she co–authored Animating Art History, a joint initiative with Central St. Martin’s and the University for the Creative Arts, which was long-listed for a Clore Award in Museum Learning.
 She was Visiting Scholar at Lingnan University, Hong Kong in 2018, and Mid-Career Fellow at the Paul Mellon Centre for British Art 2019-20.
-She is currently Associate Lecturer at The Courtauld.
+She is currently Associate Lecturer at The Courtauld teaching the MA course Ekphrasis between Visual Art and Music.
 She edited Music and Modernism (2011) and is co-editor of The Bloomsbury Handbook to Music and Art (2022).
 Bergson in Britain: Modern Art and Philosophy is in press with EUP.

 Benedict Collins Rice has performed throughout Europe and America (from The Royal Albert Hall to Carnegie Hall); recorded for several record labels, for BBC and NBC Television, the BFI, and broadcast on Radio 3.
 He follows Holst and Tippett as Lecturer at Morley College.
 Recent conducting highlights include working with the Berlin Sinfonietta, CBSO Chorus, BBC Concert Orchestra, Southbank Sinfonia and British Youth Opera.